c-harding/atlas/README.md

 `./atlas TL123456`: display the map in a terminal, using [iTerm](https://www.iterm2.com)’s [image API](https://www.iterm2.com/documentation-images.html).

+The port can be set using the environment variable `ATLAS_PORT`, otherwise it will default to 5000.

 ### HTTP Arguments

 | **Query** | **Default** | **Description** |